 Whilst there are many well known examples of the arts contributing to regeneration in cities much less is known about the contribution they can make in small towns.
 Through an experimental programme called the Lab, linked to a series of artist commissions, the Confluence project aims to develop a model for arts led regeneration in small towns in Wales.

 Embedded in the Confluence programme is an evaluation framework developed with PRAXIS a local consultancy.
-Four key areas have been identified to measure progress towards the desired outcome of developing a model for arts led regeneration in small towns in Wales, which are:
+Four key areas have been identified to measure progress towards the desired outcome, which are:

 - Changing people’s perceptions of Haverfordwest